h4rvey-g/Note-Blog/content/USMLE/MSK/Systemic sclerosis.md

 ---
 # Diagnostics
 >[!warning]
->Scleroderma renal crisis is a medical emergency with a high mortality rate.
+><span style="background:rgba(240, 200, 0, 0.2)">Scleroderma renal crisis is a medical emergency</span> with a high mortality rate.
 Promptly evaluate serum creatinine and urine protein in individuals with SSc who present with an acute rise in blood pressure and start management of SRC.
 - Antinuclear antibodies (ANA): present in ∼ 90% of patients
 - SSc-specific autoantibodies![[Pasted image 20240116151535.png|Pasted image 20240116151535.png]]